hongquan/wait-server/README.md

 where:

-- HOST: Host name or IP address of server.
+- `HOST`: Host name or IP address of server.
 Default is localhost.
-- PORT: Port where the server is listening.
+- `PORT`: Port where the server is listening.
 Default is 8000.
-- t: Timeout.
+- `t`: Timeout.
 Default is 5s.
-- q: Quiet, don't show progress dots.
+- `q`: Quiet, don't show progress dots.

 Main use of this tool, is to used in a _systemd_ service, to delay the service until some server is online.
 For example, you have `service-a` and `service-b`, in which `service-a` is a server software that takes long time to initialize (often Java application), and `service-b` should be run only after `service-a` is ready.
 You can write the _systemd_ service file like this: